TUDelft-PRIME-Books/Linear-Algebra/Chapter9/MarkovChains.md

 # Markov chains

 Suppose we have, say, three brands competing with each other in some niche of the market.
 Every month, a certain percentage of customers changes brands.
-What percentage of the market will each brand control after a given nubmer of months?
+What percentage of the market will each brand control after a given number of months?
 What will be the market share of each brand in the long run?
 To answer these kind of questions, we need Markov chains.

 ## Markov chains